jsheridanwells/JeremyWells.Io/_posts/2020-06-29-weather-walking-skeleton-02.md

 ###### Photo by [Wim van 't Einde](https://unsplash.com/@wimvanteinde?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/three-layers?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

+{:.smaller-text}
+ __Update__ (13 August 2020): A reader on [Dev.to]() pointed out a flaw in the original version where HTTP content was being converted to a string before being deserialized leading to potentially unnecessarily high memory usage.
+I've updated this article and the corresponding branch of the repo.

 ## Introduction

 This post is the second phase of work on a [walking skeleton](https://whatis.techtarget.com/definition/walking-skeleton#:~:text=A%20walking%20skeleton%2C%20in%20a,basic%20components%20of%20the%20system.) application, and part of a series where we build out and deploy a minimal-but-functional web application built with the ASP.NET Core and Angular frameworks.
 In the [introductory post]({% post_url 2020-06-11-starting-up-an-aspnetcore3-project %}), I explained the intent of this series in more detail and set up and toured the boilerplate code for an ASP.NET Core WebApi application.
 In the [next post]({% post_url 2020-06-22-walking-weather-skeleton-01 %}), we made some initial configuration, and built out a controller and a service to be able to return data from a third-party API.
 Here, we will make our service a little more robust.
 We will refactor this service class to make it more testable and to take advantage of async features in C#.